mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 * 1 point for commenting on problems/issues with your method, including the comments from your peer reviewer.

-## Project narrative

-Because we are short on time, you're not being expected to design and implement a full-scale data-driven project.
-This assignment asks you to use your imagination about what this project could become.
-Now that you're familiar with the data, what paths would you like to pursue?
-How would you introduce this data set to the uninitiated?
-Think about the "About" pages we've seen during your Project Review assignment.

-Specs:

-* Due Thursday 12/6 by 2:45pm.
-* Embed/publish on your website OR submit via your Box folder.
-* 150-300 words.
-* Introduce the data set and provide context.
-Save the technical details for the project documentation assignment.
-* Identify your disciplinary angle.
-Are you approaching this project as a historian, a literature person, someone else entirely?
-Who is your audience?
-* Include three potential research questions.

 ### Project documentation

 As you have reviewed projects and experimented with various tools, you have found yourself relying on their documentation.
 Documentation is super important, but it doesn't always get the attention it deserves.
 Documenting your process, your project, and everything in between helps yourself and others.
 Ever gone back to a project after time away?
 Was it hard to remember where you left off? \(This will only get worse as you get older\).
 Documentation is a gift to your future self.
 A detailed description of what you did and how you did it will help your external audience as well.
 Your work can serve as inspiration or help someone through a similar problem.
 Last but not least, documentation is a workplace reality.
 Your boss and your team will want to know what you've been working on.